cytham/cron-sync/README.md

 ## Troubleshooting

 If `cron-sync -x` fails to terminate session, simply do `crontab -r` and reinstall cron-sync.
+Please note that doing this will wipe any pre-existing cron job.